cran/ggrastr/README.md

 # ggrastr

-Provides a set of ggplot2 [geoms](https://ggplot2.tidyverse.org/reference/#section-geoms) to rasterize only specific layers of the plot (e.g. large scatter plots with many points), while keeping all labels and text in vector format.
+Rasterize only specific layers of a [ggplot2 plot](https://ggplot2.tidyverse.org/) (for instance, large scatter plots with many points) while keeping all labels and text in vector format.
 This allows users to keep plots within a reasonable size limit without losing the vector properties of scale-sensitive information.

 ## Installation

-To install the stable version from CRAN, use:
+To install the stable version from [CRAN](https://CRAN.R-project.org/package=ggrastr), use:

 ```r
 install.packages('ggrastr')